mongodb/mongo-odbc-driver/docs/overview.md

 The MongoDB ODBC driver is compatible with Windows x86_64 architecture, linux x86_64, and linux arm64 systems.

-#### Dependencies

-When querying a MongoDB standalone server or cluster (not [Atlas SQL](https://www.mongodb.com/docs/atlas/data-federation/query/query-with-sql/) powered by [Atlas Data Federation](https://www.mongodb.com/docs/atlas/data-federation/)), the accompanying
-`mongosqltranslate.dll` or `libmongosqltranslate.a` library is required to be colocated with the driver (`mongoodbc.dll` or `libatsql.so`).

-##### `libmongosqltranslate/mongosqltranslate` Location

-For Linux, the location of `libmongosqltranslate` will be wherever you extracted the download artifacts, in the `bin` dirctory.
-For Windows, the default location is `C:\Program Files\MongoDB\Atlas SQL ODBC Driver\bin`.

-On linux system, `unixodbc` is required.

 ## Installation

 ### Installation Steps